 Why Link Building Is Important for SEO

-Link building takes a lot of work to do the right way in 2022.
+Link building will continue to take a lot of work to do the right way in 2023.

 If you run your own website, link building could end up consuming your days.
 If you’re an agency, you would need a whole team of people doing SEO link building for their entire workdays.